Azure/ArcOnAVS/README.md

 Onboard command does following:

-1. Downloads and installs [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli), [Python](https://www.python.org/downloads/) and [govc](https://github.com/vmware/govmomi/releases).

-2. Creates a python virtual environment in .temp directory

-3. Installs ARC related azure-cli extensions

-4. Creates required NSX components(such as segment) if they don't exist already etc.

-3. Ensures all the required Azure resource providers are registered.
-Checks if all the required feature flags are enabled for the Azure subscription.

-3. Creates a VM template from OVA.
+1. Downloads and installs required tools to be able to execute preview software from jump box (az cli tools, python etc.), if not present already.

+2. Creates an Azure VMware Solution segment as per details if not present already.
+Creates DNS server and zones if not present already.
+Fetch vCenter credentials.

-4. Creates a snapshot of the VM template created.
+3. Creates template for Arc Appliance and takes snapshot from template created.

-5. Deploys the appliance VM in the vCenter based on the snapshot.

-6. Creates an ARM representation of appliance VM as Resource Bridge in Azure.

-7. Installs `azure-vmwareoperator` k8s cluster extension on the Appliance.

-8. Creates a Custom Location representing your VMWare vSphere environment.
+4. Deploys the Arc for Azure VMware Solution appliance VM.

+5. Creates an ARM resource for the appliance.

+6. Creates a Kubernetes extension resource for azure VMware.

+7. Creates a custom location.

-9. Creates an Azure representation of your vCenter.
+8. Creates an Azure representation of the vCenter.

-10. Registers Azure representation of your vCenter with Azure Arc.
+9. Links the vCenter resource to the Azure VMware Solution Private Cloud resource.

 ### `deboard` command

 Deboard command does the following operations:

-1. Un-registers Azure representation of your vCenter with Azure Arc.
+1. Download and install required tools to be able to execute preview software from jump box (az cli tools, python etc.), if not present already.

+2. De-links the vCenter resource from the Azure VMware Solution Private cloud resource.

-2. Deletes Azure representation of your vCenter.
+3. Deletes the azure representation of the vCenter.

-3. Deletes Custom Location representing your VMWare vSphere environment.

-4. Deletes the `azure-vmwareoperator` k8s cluster extension.
+4. Deletes the Custom Location resource, the Kubernetes extension for Azure VMware operator, the ARM resource for the appliance

-5. Deletes ARM representation of appliance VM.
+5. Deletes the appliance VM.

-6. Deletes the appliance VM (on your vCenter).

 This command is provided to create a clean slate before retrying in case of failures.

 ## Feedback

-In case of any questions/feedback reach out to arc-vmware-feedback@microsoft.com
+In case of any questions/feedback fill this(https://aka.ms/ArcOnAVSFeedbackForm) form and we will reach out to you.

 ## Contributing